backand/docs/docs/apidocs/customactions.md

         "bucket" : <your S3 bucket name>

     }
-    // this is a short and simple backand's S3 api, call this only from the server side var response = $http({method:"PUT",url:CONSTS.apiUrl + "/1/file/s3" ,
+    // this is a simplified way to call backand's S3 api.
+Call this only from the server side var response = $http({method:"PUT",url:CONSTS.apiUrl + "/1/file/s3" ,
                data: data, headers: {"Authorization":userProfile.token}});

     // returns {url:"http://someurl"}
     return response;
 ```

-Following is the client side controller code that uses the above action:
+Next, use the following JavaScript in your client-side code to call the custom action.
+Make sure to replace "relevant object name" and "action name" with the correct values for your custom action:

 ```
     self.s3FileUpload = function(filename, filedata, success, error)
     {
       return $http ({
         method: 'POST',
-        url: Backand.getApiUrl() + '/1/objects/action/<the relevant object name>?name=<the action name>',
+        url: Backand.getApiUrl() + '/1/objects/action/<relevant object name>?name=<action name>',
         headers: {
           'Content-Type': 'application/json'
         },